AhsanFarazkhan/BPE---Assignment---1/README.md

-# Download the assignemnt the open it
+# Download the assignemnt1.pdf then open it